RahulRST/Opencore-EFI-for-Dell-Inspiron-5559/README.md

 In this Repo, I will be providing EFI folders for both Monterey and Big Sur along with their Online Installers

+For Best Results, use Rufus in Windows to burn the installers to a 4GB Pendrive.

 Model and  Specs

 Dell Inspiron 5559